paul-avery-mcconico/dynamic-module-federation/README.md

   scope={/* The name of the remote application */}
   module={ /* The module from the remote app that you want to use Ex: "./Button" */}
   loadingComponent={/* Optional.
 To show a loading screen while the remote module is getting loaded */}
   remoteEntryLoadedCallback={/* Optional.
-If we want to run some functions after the remote Entry file is loaded.
+If you want to run some functions after the remote Entry file is loaded.
 The logging utilities can be added here. */}
   errorLogCallback={/* Optional.
 If we want to run any function in case of error while loading the remote module.
 The logging utilities can be added here */}
   props={/* Optional.
-To add any optional parametrs in the component */ }
+To add any optional parameters in the component */ }
 >
 ```
 It also allows to load modules from remote app through a hook.
 Use the hook useFederatedComponent for this purpose.